 How does a Loop Detector work?

-A conventional loop detector uses a magnetic coil to detect vehicles and then send a trigger to the gate or barrier.
-Recent options for above ground systems operate using microwave technology or wireless magnetic fields.
+A conventional loop detector uses a magnetic coil to detect vehicles and then sends a trigger to the gate or barrier.
+Recent options for above-ground systems operate using microwave technology or wireless magnetic fields.

 Is a Loop Detector easy to install?